creachadair/chirp/spec.md

 1. The caller sends a `Request(id, method, params)` packet to the callee.
 At this point the call is *pending*.
 The call remains pending until either *terminated* or *completed* according to the rules below.

    - If `id` duplicates an already pending request, the callee MUST send a `Response(id, DUPLICATE_REQUEST, nil)` packet.
 This terminates the call.
-The callee MUST NOT interrupt or terminate the already-pending request as a result of the duplication.
+The callee SHOULD also interrupt or terminate the already-pending request, if possible.
+Whether or not this succeeds, the callee MUST send a second `Response(id, DUPLICATE_REQUEST, nil)` packet as a response to the already-pending request, thus terminating it.

    - If `method` is unknown, the callee MUST send a `Response(id, UNKNOWN_METHOD, nil)` packet.
 This terminates the call.